-Davies waited for the laughter to fade before looking down to the first pew where Richard and Mary Berger sat, and, while chuckling, asked: “How many 40-something dads get invited to their friend’s daughter’s college parties?”
+Davis waited for the laughter to fade before looking down to the first pew where Richard and Mary Berger sat, and, while chuckling, asked: “How many 40-something dads get invited to their friend’s daughter’s college parties?”

 Berger’s parents looked at each other — tears welling — and threw their heads back in laughter.
 They didn’t speak at their son’s memorial service, instead choosing four of Steve’s closest friends to speak on their behalf.

 The day before Friday’s celebration of life, the couple sat together inside their home in Brookfield, Wisconsin, reflecting on the past five weeks since losing their son.